SAP/spartacus-docs/CONTRIBUTING.md

 1. Not all contributions will be accepted.
     * The documentation you are submitting must fit the overall vision and direction of Spartacus and really improve it.
     * Major feature implementations should be discussed with the owner [Bill Marcotte](https://github.com/Xymmer).
-You can also float ideas in our Slack channel, and we'll connect you to the appropriate person for further discussion.

 ## Developer Certificate of Origin (DCO)